Pin Safety and Care

 I can not be held responsible for lost pins due to carelessness or misuse.

 Due to the intricate nature of enamel pins, each one is made by hand.
 As a result, and due to the very nature of hand made goods, it's unrealistic (and near impossible) to expect them all to be completely identical and 'picture perfect' as if made by machine.
-I check each pin several times before labelling it perfect or imperfect, and only sell those that I deem to be perfect (including pins with acceptable variations) at full retail value.
+I check each pin several times before labeling it perfect or imperfect, and only sell those that I deem to be perfect (including pins with acceptable variations) at full retail value.